cihat-kose/selenium-ui-test-lab/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ChatGTHB/JavaPatikaProjects?style=for-the-badge)

 ## 💡 Introduction
-Welcome to the **TestingPractices_Selenium_UI** repository!
+Welcome to the **selenium-ui-test-lab** repository!
 This project is designed to provide hands-on training and tutorials for UI testing with Selenium, targeting both beginners and experienced professionals.
 It includes a variety of test cases and examples that demonstrate the use of Selenium for automated UI testing.

 ## Table of Contents
 - [💡 Introduction](#💡-introduction)